fbpx

 “Because I was younger and healthier, they were able to be aggressive when treating me,” she said.

-Older patients — those in their sixties or seventies — may still qualify for the HIPEC procedure.
-Before assuming anything, talk to a specialist.
+Older patients — those in their sixties, seventies or eighties — may still qualify for the HIPEC procedure, but the selection process would need to determine if cytoreduction plus HIPEC was possible.
+It is important to discuss all treatment options with a mesothelioma specialist.

 Cytoreduction With HIPEC Eligibility: Cell Type

-is one of the most important aspects in determining eligibility.
-Epithelioid mesothelioma cells are easiest to treat, mostly due to being easiest to identify and remove.
-Sarcomatoid cells are tougher to identify and remove.
-They also grow quicker than other cell types.
+Mesothelioma cell type is another important aspect in determining eligibility for surgery.
+Epithelioid mesothelioma cells are easier to treat, due to being the easiest to identify and remove.
+Sarcomatoid cells grow and spread faster than other cell types, which makes it more difficult to identify and treat.

 Epithelioid cells account for 75% of peritoneal mesothelioma cases.
-This is good news for patients seeking cytoreductive surgery with HIPEC.
+This is good news for patients seeking to be treated with CRS plus HIPEC.

 Fortunately, there has been a steep improvement in the life expectancy for people with peritoneal mesothelioma.
 Credit goes to the development and advancement of cytoreductive surgery and HIPEC treatment.

-The National Cancer Database includes 700 cases of cytoreduction with HIPEC for peritoneal mesothelioma.
+The National Cancer Database includes 700 cases of peritoneal mesothelioma treated with cytoreduction and HIPEC.
 The average survival was 38 months (3 years, 2 months).
-Patients who didn’t have surgery survived for 7.1 months on average.
+If patients did not receive surgery, their survival was 7.1 months on average.

 Wake Forest Baptist Cancer Center reported a median survival of 40 months (3 years, 4 months).
 The five-year survival rate was around 30%.
 Other centers report five-year survival rates of around 50%.